ldragoon/fin-example-repository/README.md

 configuration below, will be unclear, and it will be difficult to modify the examples below for your setup unless  you understand this environment.

+Finally, we will be running a nodejs based tool `fin-cli` to work with our repository.
+After installing [nodejs](https://nodejs.org/en/download/), you can install this tool with `npm install -g @ucd-lib/fin-cli`.

 ## Configuration

 The first step is to clone the repository, using: